shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 ### Plan

-We use this example throughout:
+We will use this linked list as an example throughout:
 ```
 *    a -> b -> c -> d -> *   # Use * to represent None/null
 ```
-We will loop through the list, reversing arrows as we go.
+The plan is to loop through the list, reversing arrows as we go.
 ```
 *    a -> b -> c -> d -> *
 * <- a    b -> c -> d -> *